 Ensuring that you invoice your clients correctly and that they pay you is essential.
 So is working out which of your costs you can expense and logging them in the right way.
 Once you have some income, you will need to decide if you pay yourself a salary or dividends, as there are tax implications.

-There are great software options for managing this, such as Xero and Dext.
+There are great software options for managing this, such as Xero (for invoicing and tax returns) and Dext (for receipt management).
 There are also many accountants out there who can help you out for a one-off fee or a monthly retainer.

 The key is to get on top of it from the beginning.